mayorofdesalle/trailtracer/README.md

 This is a website for bikers to share, to collaborate on, and to plan trails and points of interests online.

-See the frontend in action in [Pages](https://mayorofdesalle.github.io/trailtracer).
+-> See the frontend in action on [Pages](https://mayorofdesalle.github.io/trailtracer).

-You can find the design file in [Figma](https://www.figma.com/file/6ezhNt04ZvQTGNWF4JH22v/trailtracer?type=design&node-id=0%3A1&mode=design&t=2R90PO8EbLy7iDTO-1).
+-> Find the design file on [Figma](https://www.figma.com/file/6ezhNt04ZvQTGNWF4JH22v/trailtracer?type=design&node-id=0%3A1&mode=design&t=2R90PO8EbLy7iDTO-1).

 ### Built With